-Wrap 3 or 4 turns of masking tape around the RF Module.
-Slide the heat-shrink tubing over the antenna wire, then with a heat gun or small torch on VERY low heat, carefully shrink it over the wire.
-Wait at least 60 seconds, then remove the masking tape.
+Slide the heat-shrink tubing over the antenna wire, then with a heat gun on low shrink it to the wire.
+Cut it to the end of the wire.

 Eggfinder RX Serial Options

 The purpose of the Eggfinder RX board is to receive the radio-encoded GPS data stream from your Eggfinder TX board, and to convert the radio signal into a serial data stream that can be fed into your laptop or tablet.
 The RX board includes a USB-Serial cable that powers the board from a standard (Type A) USB port, and provides a serial port for use with most laptop computers and tablets with a USB port.
 It works very well with the software setup described in the Eggfinder Users Guide.